pomm-project/Foundation/README.md

 }
 ```

 The `query` method returns an iterator on results.
 Data can then be fetched on demand from the database.
 All values are **converted** using Foundation converter system.
-It is also possible to fetch column oriented results instead of row oriented using the `slice()` method:
+It is also possible to fetch column-oriented results instead of row-oriented using the `slice()` method:

 ```php
 <?php